Sound Impressions

 Pairings

-Since my gut feel most will use the Ara for hi-fidelity stuff, that back background is going to be super important that is why I ended up using the Ara more often than not with the Lotoo PAW 6000 or the PAW Gold Touch.
+Since my gut instinct is that most will use the Ara for high-fidelity stuff, that back background is going to be super important that is why I ended up using the Ara more often than not with the Lotoo PAW 6000 or the PAW Gold Touch.

 Both delivered exceptional dynamic range with the PAW 6000 thickening the Ara low-end a bit more and the PAW Touch taking it to the next level in terms of complex imaging and resolution.

 I have to give a special mention to FiiO’s M15.
-This is a straight down the middle reference tuned DAP with excellent articulation and something I think works really well with the Ara’s similarly studied focus on detail.
+This is a straight-down-the-middle reference-tuned DAP with excellent articulation and something I think works well with Ara’s similarly studied focus on detail.

 The noise floor is very low also which makes it a doozy for quieter reference-level playback.
 The M15’s airier top-end also plays to the strengths of the Ar’s slight bias beyond 1k for listening emphasis.